 For many of us, our shadow side may contain unique gifts and strengths that we never knew we had.
 Sometimes what our “shadow side” contains is simply parts of ourselves that weren’t valued in our families, schools, or social circles when we were growing up.

-The jung-based doodles in this post were inspired by the podcast “Speaking of Jung” by Laura London.
+The Jung-based doodles in this post were inspired by the podcast “Speaking of Jung” by Laura London.

 On The Puella (Child-Archetype)

-1800’s psychology was hyper interested in: dreams.
+In the 1800’s, the field of psychology was hyper interested in: dreams.

 Combine them and what do you get?

 This template for interpreting dreams through the lens of embodiment.
 According to this model: Pay attention to clothes, age, and energy level in dreams.
 Be curious about how those things might reflect truths about your body OR your emotional experience in the present.

 For visually impaired readers, the text of this sketchnote reads:

 Analysis doesn’t require us to cognitively understand the theory or terms – it is a felt experience.

 Analysis is a whole body experience.
 It shapes us mind, body, and soul.

 Therapy that only engages the intellect (cognitive) can’t transform.